Bruno-SSC/movsort/commit_log.md

     I think it's kinda of reasonable how the filter options selecting process and frontend update is now.
 However, I do feel like I'm overengineering it. com 14
     some minor changes to make it more cleaner.
-I split the genre stuff into a genre controller of it's own.
+I split the genre stuff into a genre controller of it's own. com 15
+    did some file changes and now the filters for genres are starting to update the movies when changed.
+However, I'm very uneasy on how it's working.